KeyrusDigitalBrazil/front-end-challenge/README.md

 Technologies to be used:

-1-) Type Script
+* Type Script.
-2-) Angular js higher to version 4
+* Angular js higher to version 4.
-3-) Html5 with CSS3
+* Html5 with CSS3
-4-) Write your javaScript tests with Jasmine.
+* Write your javaScript tests with Jasmine.
-5-) npm or yarn
+* npm or yarn

 Create the following pages with layouts of your choice.